 + Honor your body

 If you are totally exhausted, it’s important to honor your body and rest.
 The discomforts caused by your hormones during these first few weeks can put a damper on your best intentions to exercise.
 Now isn’t the right time to push yourself.
-I remember some days when I stayed in bed most of the day and only did a few minutes of walking and abdominal breathing exercises.
+I remember some days when I stayed in bed most of the day and only did a few minutes of walking and core breathing exercises.
 However, if you aren’t too sick and if you find some energy, you may discover that moderate exercise actually gives you more energy in the long run.
 A gentle workout can be a good “pick-me up” and reduce unpleasant pregnancy symptoms.
 Most women find that they begin to feel much better with more energy right around the end of the first trimester.

 + Focus on building a healthy and strong foundation